kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ### But is it fun?

-I'm no <neal.fun>, but I don't know, it was still a satisfying exercise!
+I don't know!
+It was still a satisfying exercise!

 Is it fun?
 Well, that's for the viewer to decide.
 I think there's something satisfyingly puzzle-ish about it.
 I have a hard time playing Satisfactory or Factorio, but they scratch a somewhat similar itch maybe?
 Maybe that's too self-aggrandizing.
 Anyway, I think it's kind of an interesting puzzle, we'll leave it at that.